NoahYarian/godo/README.md

 # godo
 ------

-- a site where you can easily take your now virtual friendships back into the real world.
+- a site that helps you take your now virtual friendships back into the real world.
 - create a profile of activities you're interested in participating in and how you're willing to contribute
 - specify your availability on the calendar
 - see what's happening in your network that you might want to get in on